Begins with You

 The 2015 Maryland General Assembly passed and the Governor signed SB 863, which lifted the state mandate requiring 10 local jurisdictions to establish a Watershed Protection Fee.
 However, this bill did not lift the federal mandate requiring local jurisdictions to treat impervious surfaces (such as parking lots) within their borders.
 Howard County is still required to treat 20 percent of its total curently untreated impervious area by 2019 under present requirements.

-In 2016, the Watershed Protection Fee will be included on the real property tax bills which will be issued July 1, 2016.
-The Watershed Protection Fee will NOT be on the December 2016 bill, as it is only billed once per year.
+The Watershed Protection Fee will be included on the real property tax bills which will be issued July 1 of each year and is only billed once per year.

 - View the impervious area being billed on your commercial or nonprofit property click here.